oracle-livelabs/apex/ai-vision-lab/5-improve-ux/5-improve-ux.md

     ![Property Editor](images/true-action-share.png " ")

 8. **Save the Run** the page.
 You can see a Share button for each post.
-Clicking on the Share button will open a context menu to choose the app where you want to share.
-In this example, choose Mail and the post is attached as an image in an email draft with an associated text.
+Click on **Share** to open a context menu and choose the app you want to share with.
+In this example, choose **Mail** and the post is attached as an image in an email draft with an associated text.

     ![App output](images/run-app-share.png " ")